-In addition to being economical, these flashers can be found at all bike shops as well as most large chain stores that sell bike supplies.
+In addition to being economical, these flashers can be found at all bike shops as well as most large

 However, if you are looking for the best possible, high-quality rear light and you’re willing to spend a bit more money, we would recommend the Cygolite Hotshot Pro 150.
 (Amazon link)

 This powerful light will give you up to 210 hours of battery life on a single charge, offers six different light modes from flashing to steady beam, and boasts a powerful 150-lumen light beam to really light up the road behind your bike on all sides.